Alexander Veljanov: Biography

 Veljanov studied theatre and film in Munich and Berlin.
-He interrupted his studies in 1991 so that he could fully concentrate on music, especially Deine Lakaien.
+He interrupted his studies in 1991 to fully concentrate on music, especially Deine Lakaien.
 Until 1993 he was a member of the rock band Run Run Vanguard.
 He is active as a singer and songwriter not only for Deine Lakaien, but also for several side and solo projects.
 During his career, he has performed as a guest singer with many other artists and bands as well.

 Alexander Veljanov has lived and worked in Berlin, Munich and London.
-He guards his private life very carefully; in interviews, he rarely speaks about himself and the year of his birth still remains a mystery.
-And yet in the interview to Swiss on-line magazine Art-Noir on February 23, 2011, he mentioned that "He is now 46".
+He guards his private life very carefully; in interviews, he rarely speaks about himself and the year of his birth remains a mystery.
+Nonetheless, in the interview to Swiss on-line magazine Art-Noir on 23 February 2011, he mentioned that "he is now 46".

 His latest album Porta Macedonia has covered and sampled songs from the iconic Macedonian group Mizar.